aperkes/BehaveAI/README.md

 - Can track any type(s) of animal/object
 - Tracks multiple individuals, classifying the behaviour of each independently
 - Semi-supervised annotation allows you to learn where the models are weak and focus on improving performance
-- Tools for insepcting and editing the annotation library
+- Tools for inspecting and editing the annotation library
-- Built around the verstile [YOLO](https://github.com/ultralytics/ultralytics) (You Only Look Once) architecture
+- Built around the versatile [YOLO](https://github.com/ultralytics/ultralytics) (You Only Look Once) architecture
 - Computationally efficient - runs fine on low-end devices without GPUs
 - Intuitive user interface with installers for Windows and Linux (including Raspberry Pi)
 - Free & open source ([GNU Afferro General Public License](https://github.com/troscianko/BehaveAI/blob/main/LICENSE))

 ## Prerequisites & installation

-### Windows:
+### Hardware:

+A CUDA-enabled GPU speeds up the training significantly, but the framework works fine without.

-Download the files.
+### Download the scripts:

+Download the BehaveAI files and place them in a working directory on your system.
+Also make a directory here called 'clips' where you place the videos you'll use for annotation (this is not essential, but placing them here will allow you to alter the motion settings and rebuild the annotation library at a later date).

+### Windows auto install & launch:
 Double-click _Windows_Launcher.bat_ and the first time it runs it will set up your python virtual environment and install required libraries.
 It will attempt to install GPU drivers if they're available, but these vary between system - follow the prompts.
+Once installed you can just double-click this file again to launch BehaveAI.

-### Linux (Ubuntu & Raspbian):
+### Linux (Ubuntu & Raspbian) auto install & launch:
-Downlaod the files, right click the _Linux_Launcher.sh_, click 'properties' and emable 'Exectutable as Program', the right-click again and select 'Run as Program' (or similar).
-On first run this will set up the python virtual envrionment and install required libraries.
+Right click the _Linux_Launcher.sh_, click 'properties' and emable 'Executable as Program' (or similar), the right-click again and select 'Run as Program' (or similar).
+On first run this will set up the python virtual environment and install required libraries.
+Once installed you can just run this script again to launch BehaveAI.

-### MacOS, or your own Python Virtual Envrionment
+### General installation in any python environment (Windows, Linux & MacOS):
-You need a python3 environment (Windows, Linux or Mac) with a few extra libraries: OpenCV, numpy, ultralytics, scipy, and PyYAML.
+You need a python3 environment with a few extra libraries.
+Note that you will generally want to use a python 'virtual environment' that keeps your python environment from messing with system libraries.
+You'll need OpenCV (in linux it's generally best to insall OpenCV system-wide rather than using pip in your virtual environment), numpy, ultralytics, scipy, and PyYAML.
 These can be installed using pip with the following command:

 ```shell
 pip install opencv-python numpy ultralytics scipy PyYAML
 ```

-A CUDA-enabled GPU speeds up the training, but it works fine without.

-Place the BehaveAI files in a working directory and [adjust the _BehaveAI_settings.ini_ file](#setting-parameters) to fit your needs using a text editor.
-For convenience, also create a subdirectory here named 'clips' and place your video files within.
 Run the BehaveAI.py script (either from the command line, [Anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html), or an IDE such as [Geany](https://github.com/geany/geany), [Jupyter](https://github.com/jupyter/notebook), [Spyder](https://github.com/spyder-ide/spyder), or [Visual Studio Code](https://github.com/microsoft/vscode)).
 This will bring up the launcher GUI:

 <img width="600" alt="Launcher GUI" src="https://github.com/user-attachments/assets/e9a7e7da-d3e9-435a-82dc-6ddd6b1c8c76" />

 Click _Annotate_ and select a file for annotation.
 Once you've done enough annotating click _Train & batch classify_.

 ## Setting parameters

-You need to adjust the BehaveAI_settings.ini file with your settings.
+You need to adjust the _BehaveAI_settings.ini_ file](#setting-parameters) to fit your needs using a text editor.
 Have a read through the [table](#parameters) below to see what each parameter controls.
 Note that each class needs an associated keyboard hotkey and colour code or it'll throw an error - see the existing format.
 You can chose between [YOLO versions](https://github.com/ultralytics/ultralytics/tree/main?tab=readme-ov-file#-documentation) (e.g. YOLOv8 or YOLO11), and [model sizes](https://github.com/ultralytics/ultralytics?tab=readme-ov-file#-models) (e.g. n=nano or s=small).
 You can also specify what proportion of annotations should be automatically allocated to training and validation (you can manually move the files around later if you'd like though - just be sure to move both images and labels between the 'train' and 'val' subdirectories).

 ### Primary and secondary, static and motion classifiers

 The BehaveAI framework uses two streams of video information, still (_static_) frames, and false-colour-motion (_motion_) frames.
 Within these, [primary classifiers](#simple-tracking-example) (either motion or static) detect and classify objects across entire frames.
 You must specify at least one primary classifier, but can specify multiple across both motion and static streams.
 These can encompass both the same target in different motion states (e.g. stationary vs flying bird), and different targets in their respective motion states (e.g. flying bird vs swimming fish).
-The aim here is to make detection as easy as possible for the classifier (some things are easier to see with motion, others static), while incoperating target types desired by the user.
+The aim here is to make _detection_ as easy as possible for the classifier (some things are easier to see with motion, others static), while incorporating target types desired by the user.

 ![Motion Examples 1](https://github.com/user-attachments/assets/fefe09f0-46bc-49f3-b18d-0fa1afdcc48d)

 _Example of static and motion frames from the same section of video_

 You can then optionally use secondary classifiers to identify featues within primary classes (making your model hierarchical).
 When you specify these, anything found by a primary classifier will be cropped and sent to the secondary classifier (e.g. male vs female classification for the primary class of a stationary bird).
-This can allow you to separate the tasks of detection and feature extraction.
+This can allow you to separate the tasks of _detection_ and _classification_.
 See the [fly](#complex-hierarchical-example) and [gull](#motion-strategy) examples for a somewhat complex mix.
 There is nuance to utilising these settings effectively.
 You might not want all primary classes to be sent to a secondary classifier, such as a fly in flight (its wings are a blur, so it's not possible to determine the sex, so flying flies are ignored by the secondary classifiers).
-For the highest computational efficiecy, specify a single primary class and let the secondary classifiers (which are much faster as they use cropped regions) do more work.
+For the highest computational efficiency, specify a single primary class and let the secondary classifiers (which are much faster as they use cropped regions) do more work.

 ![Motion Examples 2](https://github.com/user-attachments/assets/d0b1ec20-c306-40c1-a6af-7d72432c47d8)